 Mint tea has a fresh sweet, refreshing flavour with a tingling finish.
 Peppermint tea gives a cooling feeling that can be a refreshing mist.
 Some peppermint teas will have signs of green tea or fruity and vanilla flavours depending on the mixture.
 Mint tea has a pleasant aroma that refreshes the senses

-4. Freshen Your Breath: Mint is a natural anti-microbial agent and breath freshener.
-That’s the reason why peppermint is a natural flavouring for toothpaste, mouthwashes, and chewing gums.
+- Freshen Your Breath: Mint is a natural anti-microbial agent and breath freshener.
+That’s the reason why peppermint is a natural flavoring for toothpaste, mouthwashes, and chewing gums.

-5. Improve Energy: Peppermint tea may enhance energy levels and decrease daytime sleepiness.
+- Improve Energy: enhance energy levels and decrease daytime sleepiness.

-8. Relieve Menstrual Cramps: Because peppermint works as a muscle relax, it may help to reduce menstrual cramps
+- Relieve Menstrual Cramps: Because peppermint works as a muscle relax, it may help to reduce menstrual cramps in your periods

 How to Prepare Mint Tea